tIVc407/Gemini-O1/prompts.md

 Example:
 ANALYZE: Need content creation and review for a marketing campaign.
-CREATE: content-specialist | Create engaging marketing content based on provided briefs.
+CREATE: content-specialist | Create engaging marketing content based on provided briefs. | normal
-CREATE: reviewer | Review content for quality and consistency.
-TO content-specialist: Draft content focused on social media platforms, targeting young adults interested in technology.
+CREATE: reviewer | Review content for quality and consistency. | normal TO content-specialist: Draft content focused on social media platforms, targeting young adults interested in technology.
 TO reviewer: Review the drafted content for clarity, engagement, and brand consistency.
 SYNTHESIZE

+Example with CoT Node:
+ANALYZE: Solve a complex math problem requiring step-by-step reasoning.
+CREATE: math-solver | Solve complex math problems using Chain of Thought reasoning. | cot TO math-solver: What is the solution to the equation: (3x + 5) / 2 = 11?
+Show your work step-by-step.
+SYNTHESIZE

 ## Direct Command Template
 ANALYZE: Direct response needed for user query
-CREATE: assistant | Provide direct and helpful responses TO assistant: {user_input}
+CREATE: assistant | Provide direct and helpful responses | normal TO assistant: {user_input}
 SYNTHESIZE